RichRavenM/RichM-nc-news/README.md

 into your terminal.

 <br>
-After this, ensure your package.json file is updated to all jest to run.
+After this, ensure your package.json file's updated to all jest to run.
 First ensure you have jest set to your npm test.

 ```
 "scripts": {